speechly/speechly/WIX.md

 ## Introduction

-This documentation show how to use Speechly Web Toolkit components (from browser-ui repo) for voice-enabled web app development using Wix and Speechly.
+This documentation shows how to use Speechly Web Toolkit to create voice-enabled web sites using Wix and Speechly.

-Speechly Web Toolkit provides a special version of `<PushToTalkButton/>` custom element, that contains Speechly's browser-client JS connectivity library.
-This allows using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.
+Speechly Web Toolkit bundles Speechly's browser-client JS connectivity library with `<PushToTalkButton/>` element so you can start using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.

-You can get started with voice interfaces by following the instructions below.
-However, to get most out of your voice-enabled app, you can customize the voice configuration in Speechly Dashboard.

 ## Contents